planetarysystemsimager/psisim/README.md

   * Simulate reflected and thermal emission spectra of gas giants and terrestrial planets using [PICASO](https://github.com/natashabatalha/picaso),
   * Simulate planet fluxes based on evolutionary cooling models,
   * Estimate polarized fluxes of exoplanets,
-  * Performance estimates of the AO system as a function of star brightness and ability to correct atmospheric turbulence,
+  * Estimate performance of the AO system as a function of star brightness and ability to correct atmospheric turbulence,
   * Handle detector noise, thermal emission, sky transmission, and
-  * Object orietented so easy to implement multiple sites and instruments.
+  * Object oriented so easy to implement multiple sites and instruments.

 ## Installation